• SongkeeperSongkeeper

 Recording 1: "Love Song (Acoustic)"

-• Solo acoustic version for Instagram
+• Solo acoustic performance for a short-form video

 Recording 2: "Love Song (Band Version)"